-To report a solicitation to the PEC, file OCRA Form 303 (submit online or contact the Public Ethics Commission office).
+To report a solicitation to the PEC, file OCRA Form 303 using the Public Ethics Commission's online form.

 What Must Be Disclosed?

 OCRA Form 303 requires the following information to be provided:

 - 1. Public official name, title, agency name, phone, and email - 2.
 Contributor contributor type (individual or business), and address - 3.
 Recipient committee name, FPPC ID, and committee address - 4.
 Contribution date of contribution, amount, type (monetary or in-kind), election date, ballot measure or candidate, and support or oppose position